Oakland, Tennessee: Government

 In November 2008, Bill Mullins was elected mayor for his fifth term, beating rival Scott Ferguson in a narrow victory; the margin of votes between them just 15.

 In July 2009, Mayor Mullins was arrested on charges of official misconduct and concealing evidence.
 The following March, a jury found him guilty on three counts of official misconduct.
 Prosecutors said Mullins falsified documents to cover up payments made to his own business by the City of Oakland, after he had completed work on city owned vehicles at his privately owned repair shop, but did not document the $2,000 payment.
+Mullins also had a local merchant bill the Town of Oakland for Transmission Rebuilds, then collected funds from the merchant.
+Ther merchant was not charged, but did testify at Mullins's trial.
 Mullins was sentenced to one year probation and prohibited from holding any elected or appointed office for 10 years.

 In December 2009, the November 2008 election was ruled invalid after 23 people were found to have voted illegally.
 In a follow-up election in 2010, Scott Ferguson was elected mayor.

 In 2013, Mayor Ferguson—a former preacher—resigned from office after it was revealed he had two wives.
 The Vice-mayor, Chris Goodman, assumed office until 2016.
 In 2016 Chris Goodman was elected.
 In November 2020, he was defeated by Mike Brown.

-Brandon Calloway, 25, was severely beaten by Oakland, Tennessee, police officers on July 16, 2022, following a minor traffic violation.
-Oakland Police said Calloway failed to make a complete stop at a stop sign, and was traveling 12 miles over the speed limit.
-Calloway drove away at high speed, refused to stop for officers, jumped out of his car, and was accompanied by passenger, they both ran into a house, that later turned out to be the home of Calloway's father.
-The Oakland Police continued chase and entered the home, where to two suspects had run.
-The Suspects had locked and bolted the door from inside.
-Several in the community sided with Calloway, as if you run from the Police, during a traffic stop, and get into a house, they felt the police should just leave.
-The police said Calloway fought and was finally cuffed and taken into custody.
-There was no gun fire.
-Most of the citizens of Oakland sided with the Police, as running from the Police, escaping into a house demands some immediate action by the police, as they [the police] had no way of knowing who was in the house, of even if this house belonged to the fleeing criminals!
-Video of the arrest shows officers kicking in the door of his father’s home, chasing Calloway through house, hitting him repeatedly with a baton, tazing him and stepping on his neck.
-Oakland’s Town Manager has reportedly identified one officer who has been suspended during investigation as Officer Richardson.
+Accusations regarding the arrest of Brandon Calloway went viral in 2022.
+Calloway was allegedly assaulted during an arrest by Oakland police officers on July 16, 2022, while fleeing from a traffic violation.
+When police attempted to pull over Calloway, he fled to and entered what was later found to be his father's residence.
+The Tennessee Bureau of Investigation investigated the incident.
+In November 2022, a grand jury returned a No True Bill, and the officers were not charged.

-Fayette County District Attorney Mark Davidson confirmed the Tennessee Bureau of Investigation is investigating the arrest.
+The Town of Oakland has gone into deep debt, the town borrowed close to $30,000,000.00 for a new Wastewater treatment plant, close to $10,000,000.00 for a soccer complex/sports complex.
+The sports complex has been very controversial as Oakland does not have the infrastructure to accommodate even one hundred out of town/overnight visitors.
+Oakland's town leaderships believe the extra sales revenue generated by out-of-town people coming to Oakland to play soccer will more than offset the multi-million-dollar expenditure.
+Many believe the town will substantially raise property tax to pay for this expenditure and debt service.2025 the Town of Oakland started into negotiations to purchase a 98 year old building, the town's own inspections revealed the building was loaded with lead based paint and asbestos, needed a complete new roof, all new heat and AC, all new windows, was not ADA compliant, and needed to be retrofitted with an elevator.
+Many of the town's residence question why, along with how the building could be worth $150,000 more than it had sold for just 3 years earlier.